okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 ]
 ```

 Notice the third item in this customer collection includes an embedded shopping cart.
-The attributes in that shopping cart dont include an id or a foreign key id.
+The attributes in that shopping cart don't include an id or a foreign key id.
 In a sense the shopping cart object does not exist separately from a customer object.
 Because it is a one-to-many relationship and is always bound to a single customer, the cart can be embedded or *nested* in the customer object.
 Document style databases let us model relationships this way.

 A one-to-many relationship could be modeled similarly, with the shopping cart attribute consisting of an array of objects instead of a single object: